Does Nivea Test on Animals in 2023?

 However, the brand sells its products worldwide.
 Sadly, that means it has to accommodate every region’s standing laws.

 For that reason, in some areas of the world, Nivea still experiments on animals.
-This is in an effort to maintain international sales lines.
+This is to maintain international sales lines.

-Therefore, the brand’s policies will depend on where you’re purchasing its products.
+Therefore, the brand’s policies will depend on where you purchase its products.
 In the USA, almost all products are cruelty-free.

 What Is Nivea’s Cruelty-Free Policy?